how to make an author visit affordable

 Any school that presells 50+ copies of my books will receive a discounted or WAIVED rate.
 I will set up book sales either myself or through a local bookstore.
 My goal is ALWAYS to chat books with readers, so if my books are made available, I'm able to be more flexible on the honorarium.
 (Travel fees still apply.
 Darn gasoline!)

-I will do a FREE 45-minute Skype visit with any group of readers who have read one or more of my books.
+I will do a FREE 30-minute virtual Q&A with any group of readers who have read one or more of my books.
 It's a great way to tie up a classroom read-aloud unit!
+I also have multiple virtual presentations available that are wonderful alternatives to an in-person visit, at a lower rate.
+Click here for an overview!